jbakams/slimebot-volleyball/README.md

 ### 2. Python:

 Defautly Webots use the operating system python.
 However using a virtual environment is more convinient.
 Though the environment is fine with any pyhton 3.X, we recommand python 3.7.
 If using a Webots version different from R2021b, please refer to the [Webots User Guide](https://cyberbotics.com/doc/guide/using-python) to set up python.
-Otherwise, you use the following [steps](https://github.com/jbakambana/slimebot-volleyball/blob/main/SETTING%20UP.md) to easily set up python in Webots R2021b.
+Otherwise the following [steps](https://github.com/jbakambana/slimebot-volleyball/blob/main/SETTING%20UP.md) explain how to easily set up python in Webots R2021b.

+### The Environment

+Though Webots has built-in physics system, we used the same physics has with the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) game.
+This allows to run launch the environment without Webots for training speeds for example.

+- The objects in the 3D scene was created with [Blender](https://www.blender.org/) (for flexibility) and imported in Webots.
+- Observation_Space: Though agents have camera showing how the view the environment and the opponent, the taining uses state observation.
+The pixels version is not yet set up.
+At each timestep the agent reads the location and speed x,y,z coordinates of the ball, the opponent and itself.
+Which gives a total of 18 for observation parameters.
+- Action_space: The basic actions taken by the agent are: left, right, up, forward, backward  and stay still.
+3 actions maximum can be combined which  gives a total of 18 possible actions.
+- The environment is dynamic in the z axis, it can take any value between 0 and 24.
+See this [post](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD) for more details.

 ## 3. Training of the single agent